lethienhoa/ML-Course/README.md

 - Evaluation: group projects (2 to 3 students/group)
 - The last 2 (maybe 3) work sessions will be saved to work on the project

+## Book References
+- Reinforcement Learning: An Introduction.
+Richard S. Sutton and Andrew G. Barto (1998).
+- Iterative Methods for Optimization.
+C. T. Kelley (1999).
+- The Elements of Statistical Learning.
+H. Friedman, Robert Tibshirani and Trevor Hastie (2001).
+- Inference in Hidden Markov Models.
+Olivier Cappé, Eric Moulines and Tobias Rydén (2005).
+- Pattern Recognition and Machine Learning.
+Christopher M. Bishop (2006).
+- Deep Learning.
+Ian Goodfellow, Yoshua Bengio and Aaron Courville (2016).

+## 20% projects
+You can choose one of these books, read (entirely or at least 5 chapters) and write a resume in one page.

+__John Tabak´s series:__
+- Probability and Statistics: The Science of Uncertainty (History of Mathematics)
+- Algebra: Sets, Symbols, and the Language of Thought (History of Mathematics)
+- Geometry: The Language of Space and Form (History of Mathematics)
+- Beyond Geometry: A New Mathematics of Space and Form (History of Mathematics)
+- Numbers: Computers, Philosophers, and the Search for Meaning (History of Mathematics)
+- Mathematics and the Laws of Nature: Developing the Language of Science (History of Mathematics)

+__Michael Guillen:__
+- Five Equations That Changed the World: The Power and Poetry of Mathematics

+__Ian Stewart:__
+- In Pursuit of the Unknown: 17 Equations That Changed the World

 # Syllabus

 ## Lecture 1.
 Introduction about Artificial Intelligence